srobo/team-emails/SR2025/2024-09-11-confirm-places.md

 Within Discord there are a number of shared channels, which everyone has access to.
-Additionally there is a channel which is just for your team, which can only be accessed by yourself, your team members and our Blueshirt volunteers.
+Additionally there is a channel which is just for your team, which can only be accessed by yourself, your competitors, and our Blueshirt volunteers.
 Your team's channel is called `#team-TODO_REPLACE_TLA_BEFORE_SENDING`.

 Upon joining the server users will need to provide a password to gain the